Marmar8001/RandomForest-Case-Study/README.md

 The overall steps are:

 **Data Wrangling:**
-* Identifying missing values and impute them with mean, median and mean when applicable.
+* Identifying missing values and impute them with mean, median and mode when applicable.

 **Explatory Data Analysis:**
 * Identifying outliers